-Matching placebo solution for injection in an accessorized pre-filled syringe (APFS) will be administered at study centre by a subcutaneous (SC) injection in the same schedule as the investigational product.
+Matching placebo solution for injection in an accessorized pre-filled syringes (APFS) will be administered at study centre by a subcutaneous (SC) injection in the same schedule as investigational product.
+Each study subject will receive two syringes with a fill volume of 1 ml and 0.5 ml respectively to achieve blinding in a double dummy fashion.